 She is a graduate of Yale University with a Bachelor of Arts degree in political science and history, and the University of Southern California’s Ross Minority Program in Real Estate.

 She is a former Vice Chair of the City of Los Angeles Industrial Development Authority and currently serves on the Board of Directors for Larchmont Charter Schools.

 Thomas S. Sayles (appointed for term ending June 30, 2019)

-Prior to joining USC, Sayles served as an executive in the alternative fuels industry.
-He served as senior vice president for government affairs and corporate communications at Rentech, Inc. Previously, he served as vice president of government and community affairs as well as senior vice president of consumer marketing at Sempra Energy.
+Prior to joining USC, Commissioner Sayles served as an executive in the alternative fuels industry.
+He served as senior vice president for government affairs and corporate communications at Rentech, Inc. Previously, he served as Vice President of government and community affairs as well as Senior Vice President of consumer marketing at Sempra Energy.

 In July 2009, he was appointed by Los Angeles Mayor Antonio Villaraigosa to the governing board of the Los Angeles Department of Water and Power, and served as Board President until August 2013.

 Commissioner Sayles has also been appointed by three different California governors to serve on boards and commissions, including the University of California’s Board of Regents, and the California Community Colleges’ Board of Trustees.

 Commissioner Sayles recently served as Chair of the Los Angeles Chamber of Commerce’s Board of Directors, and currently serves as a member on the board of directors of Unified Grocers, the largest buying cooperative for independent grocers in the western United States.
 He previously served on the boards of directors of Golden State Bancorp (California Federal Bank) and Glendale Federal Bank.